Glen Evans: Political career

-During his second mayoral term he oversaw the amalgamation of Lower Hutt with several of the neighboring authorities including the Petone Borough Council, Eastbourne Borough Council and Hutt County Council (centred on Wainuiomata) as well as land on the waterfront formerly in the possession of the Wellington Harbour Board.
+During his second mayoral term he oversaw the amalgamation of Lower Hutt with several of the neighbouring authorities including the Petone Borough Council, Eastbourne Borough Council and Hutt County Council (centred on Wainuiomata) as well as land on the waterfront formerly in the possession of the Wellington Harbour Board.
 Post amalgamation the council began an urban renewal project in Petone with the revitalisation of Jackson Street.
 A council decision to build the Central City Plaza car-parking building in Queens Drive was the dominant issue of local politics in Hutt City in the early 1990s.
 Evans argued that the plaza would attract people to the south end of High Street and assist smaller retailers compete with Queensgate Mall.
 The cost of constructing the plaza sky-rocketed causing the council to find itself in severe financial strife, costing more than $35 million to design and build while only being valued at $13 million.
 It was the main issue at the 1992 election at which Evans was almost defeated by former councillor Lawrie Woodley and the Evans' United Citizens ticket lost their large majority of council seats.
 Evans had an election night lead of only 103 with over 500 special votes still to be counted, though ultimately the final count slightly extended Evans' majority to 128.
 Turnout for the 1992 election was a record low with barely one quarter of electors voting (the lowest anywhere in the country).
 Lower Hutt was the only place in New Zealand to still use polling booths rather than postal voting which Evans thought was a cause of comparatively low turnout.
 He reacted by having future elections switching to postal voting instead.

 Financial issues continued mainly due to the escalating cost of the Queen's Drive car-parking plaza and by 1995 council debt was $102 million.
 Not all debt issues were due to Evans' decision making such as the $13 million Seaview Marina project which was committed to by the Wellington Harbour Board prior to the 1989 amalgamation.
 Evans kept rates down to only a 3.35% rise in 1994-5 (lower than the inflation rate) rather than the huge 16.2% rise which would have been required to repay the council budget deficit.
 Despite criticism he continued to invest in improving infrastructure despite existing debt such as a new sewage and trade waste treatment plant in Seaview (estimated to cost $100 million by its completion in 2001).
 Evans argued that the investments were necessary to sustain population in the area and that building them in advance would be cheaper in the long-term.
 After serving three terms as mayor, Evans did not seek re-election in 1995.